awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

 1. For **Engine options**, choose the following:

-   1. For **Edition**, choose **Amazon Aurora PostgreSQL\-Compatible Edition**\.

    1. Expand **Show filters**, and then turn on **Show versions that support the global database feature**\.

    1. For **Engine version**, choose the version of Aurora PostgreSQL that you want to use for your Aurora global database\.
-![\[Screenshot of Edition, Replication features, Engine version, and Version choices when creating an Aurora DB cluster (first phase of Aurora global database).\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-db-create-apg-1.png)
+![\[Screenshot of Engine type, Engine version, and version choices when creating an Aurora PostgreSQL DB cluster (first phase of Aurora global database).\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-db-create-apg-1.png)

 1. For **Templates**, choose **Production**\.
 Or you can choose Dev/Test if appropriate\.
 Don't use Dev/Test in production environments\.